opencog/opencog/opencog/learning/miner/README.md

 abstractions that we know will not lead to specializations with enough support, just by counting the number of valuations matching a shallow abstraction.
-This is used in the forward URE implementation as explained in the subsection Enumerating Specializations with Forward Chaining.
+This is used in the forward URE implementation as explained in Subsection [Enumerating Specializations with Forward Chaining](#enumerating-specializations-with-backward-chaining).

 ### Unified Rule Engine Implemenation